Many of you probably heard how popular Bitcoin has become over the years, and you may wonder how it grew so powerful and valuable.

 In this regard, it’s noteworthy that Bitcoin has become a “jackpot” asset for seasoned traders diving into the newly discovered crypto-exchange marketplaces with great enthusiasm.

-The big market caps and trading volumes of well-established trading platforms such as Binance and Coinbase Pro prove that the volatile market provides a suitable environment for those who want to earn from price speculations.
+The big market caps and trading volumes of well-established trading platforms such as Binance and Coinbase Advanced Trade prove that the volatile market provides a suitable environment for those who want to earn from price speculations.
 Furthermore, Bitcoin has become commonly used as an underlying asset by several financial products such as futures, ETFs, and derivatives.

 Bitcoin’s Relation to Fiat Currency